How to Sort a Table in Word

 Step 5: Executing the Sort

-After setting your desired criteria, click the OK button to sort your table.
+After setting your criteria, click OK to sort your table.
 Word will rearrange your data according to the parameters you provided.

 Advanced Sorting Options